-Social and Economic Life of Indus Valley Civilization
+Social and Economic Life of the Indus Valley People

 The Indus valley population consisted of Australoid, Mediterranean, Mongoloid and Alpine races.
 The cosmopolitan character of the population proves that the Indus valley was the meeting place of the people of various races.

 The people had good understanding of an urban civilization.
 The approximate population of Mohenjo-Daro was 35000.

 The food of the Harappans was supplied from extensive areas cultivated in vicinity of the city.
 Besides food was supplied from distant areas by boats plying on the rivers.
 Rice was probably grown in the Indus valley.

 The staple food of the people comprised wheat, barley, rice, milk and some vegetables like peas, sesamums and fruits like date palms.
 Mutton, pork, poultry, fish etc. were also eaten by the Indus people.